Safety and guidelines

 - Inform friends or family of travel plans and file a trip plan with them.

 - Become familiar with the activity selected by using guidebooks and maps.
-Check the trail report for updated trail conditions and important bulletins for any closures.
+Check the visitor guidelines for information, trail report for updated trail conditions and important bulletins for any closures.

 - Prepare to be self-sufﬁcient in all weather conditions and emergency situations.